nus-cs2103-AY2425S1/ip/docs/README.md

 ## Unmarking a task: `unmark`

-Unmark a task as incompleted.
+Unmarks a task as incompleted.

 Format: unmark <taskIndex>